Tilikum (orca)

 Tilikum (c.
 December 1981 – January 6, 2017), nicknamed Tilly, was a captive male orca who spent most of his life at SeaWorld Orlando in Florida.
 He was captured in Iceland in 1983; about a year later, he was transferred to Sealand of the Pacific near Victoria, British Columbia, Canada.
-He was subsequently transferred in 1992 to SeaWorld in Orlando, Florida, where he sired 21 calves throughout his life.
+He was subsequently transferred in 1992 to SeaWorld in Orlando, Florida, where he sired 21 calves.